“Once a low-risk woman has a cesarean delivery, she will never have a low-risk pregnancy again.” (source? Lisa is this your own quote?)

 4. Increased Risk of Postpartum Pain

-5. Less immediate bonding with baby
+5. Less immediate bonding with Baby

 6. Less successful breastfeeding